 Yodzis, P., and Innes, S. (1992).
 Body Size and Consumer-Resource Dynamics.
 Am.
 Nat.
 139, 1151–1175. doi:10.1086/285380.

 Figure 1: Species-specific speed according to body size for organisms moving in aquatic systems.
 Speed increases with body size, since overall muscular power generating thrust increases with size.
 Despite variation among species, the predicted speed fits data well (data from (Hirt et al., 2017)).
-However, the model does not predict the relative reduction of speed for very large animals since it does not include any specific mechanism to do so.
+The plot in the bottom-right corner is the observed versus predicted data.
+Black line has a slope of 1 and intercept of 0.
+Color points represent the different size ranges.
+Colored lines are (non-significant) regression lines of the corresponding points.

 Figure 2: Predator attack rate (A), capture probability (B) and handling time (C) according to predator mass in aquatic systems.
 The model fits the data quite well for attack rate (except for very small organisms) and capture probability.
 However, data show some variability.
 Predictions for handling time are more accurate for relatively large predators than for smaller predators.
 This suggests that more investigations are needed in order to understand how mechanical factors constrain handling time for predators according to predator and prey sizes.
+The plot at the bottom of each panel is the observed versus predicted data (same as Fig. 1).
+The colored regression lines are non-significant in A, but significant in C.